 Are threadworms harmful?

 Not usually.
-Often, the worst thing about them is the itch and discomfort around the anus.
+Often, the worst thing about them is the itch and discomfort around the back passage (anus).
 This sometimes wakes children from sleep.
 Scratching may make the anus sore.
-Large numbers of threadworms may possibly cause mild abdominal (tummy) pains and make a child irritable.
+Large numbers of threadworms may possibly cause mild tummy (abdominal) pains and make a child irritable.
 In girls, threadworms can wander forwards and lay their eggs in the vagina or urethra (the tube through which you pass urine).
 A doctor may check for threadworms in young girls with a vaginal discharge, bedwetting, or problems with passing urine.
 Rarely, threadworms can cause other problems such as loss of appetite and weight loss.

 How can I tell if my child has threadworms?

 Threadworms look like thin, white, cotton threads.
-Sometimes you can see them in faeces (stools or motions) in the toilet.
-If you cannot see threadworms in the faeces, but suspect your child has threadworms (if they have an itchy bottom), try looking at the child's anus.
+Sometimes you can see them in stools (faeces) in the toilet.
+If you cannot see threadworms in the faeces, but suspect your child has threadworms (if they have an itchy bottom), try looking at the child's back passage (anus).
 You can do this with a torch in the late evening after the child has gone to sleep.
 Part the child's buttocks and look at the opening of the anus.
 If the child has threadworms you can often see one or two coming out of the anus.
 Do not be alarmed!
 Ask a pharmacist for advice on treatment in the next day or so.

 Your doctor may ask you to do a sticky tape test to confirm the presence of threadworms.
 To do this you press some clear see-through tape on to the skin around the anus first thing in the morning, before wiping or bathing.
 You then place the tape on a glass slide or put it in a specimen container.
 The tape is then sent to the laboratory to be looked at under a microscope to see if any threadworm eggs are stuck to the tape.